gvwilson/sensibleadventures/cloudherd/cloudherd.md

 r's.
 "And thank you for coming to our aid."
 He put his chin back on his knees, and a moment later wiped his eyes with his sleeve.

-Grappa Gas brought Big Blue down in front of the village gate where he had been contentedly whittling only an hour before.
+Grappa Gas brought Big Blue down in front of the fortress gate where he had been contentedly whittling only an hour before.
 Wearily, the soldiers up slid off the bull's back to stand among the bright green ferns of spring.
 The waiting villagers came forward to offer them blankets, then stepped back, unsure what to